 - Transaction limits.
 Some accounts let you make an unlimited amount of deposits, withdrawals and transfers.
 While others limit how many business transactions you can do in a month and charge you a fee if you go over.
 Look for an account that supports the number of transactions you typically make.

 - Account integrations.
 If you have employees, you’ll want to choose a bank that works seamlessly with your payroll system.
 And if plan to make itemized deductions on your taxes, your banks system for reporting transactions can have a big impact on how easy that is.

 How to find the right account for your business

 - Is your business just starting out?
 If your business is new, you’re going to need an account to transfer your funds to.
 It will also show financial strength as your business grows.

 - Is your business a charity or not-for-profit organization?
 If you’re looking for a business account for a charity or a nonprofit organization, then you may be able to get a lower fee structure or a no-fee business savings account.
 Many banks have special products specifically for nonprofit organizations.

 - How large or small is your business?
 Business savings accounts may require a minimum balance to earn a higher interest rate or may be able to be operated fee free if a minimum balance is maintained.

+- Start with your bank.
 If you already have a relationship with your bank, talk with a representative and see what options are already available to you.
 Not all banking solutions are widely advertised.
 Additionally, banks sometimes offer promotions or loyalty programs for new or long-standing customers.

 Types of business accounts to consider